 Your doctor will try to uncover any underlying cause of your lower urinary tract symptoms.
 Diagnostic methods may include examining the prostate, looking for any neurological condition, and running other tests to confirm a diagnosis of diabetes or other chronic health condition that could contribute to LUTS.

 Treatment for LUTS is generally targeting the cause.
-This could be treating a urinary tract infection, addressing the problem of an enlarged prostate, and so on.
+This could be treating a urinary tract infection, addressing the problem of an enlarged prostate, or fixing whatever else could be causing it.
 Combination therapies may be most successful in treating your LUTS.
 If medical treatment is unsuccessful, your doctor may advise surgery.

 Speak to your doctor about appropriate treatment options for your lower urinary tract symptoms in order to get the most relief and improve your quality of life.